pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. method:: setOpacity(value)

       PDF only: Change an annotation's transparency.
+A visible effect only occurs for annotation types 'Circle', 'Square', 'Line', 'PolyLine' and 'Polygon'.
+Other cases result in a no-op.

       :arg float value: a float in range ``[0, 1]``.
 Any value outside is assumed to be 1.
 E.g. a value of 0.5 sets the transparency to 50%.